SC-Networks/evalanche-soap-api-connector/docs/pool.md

 ##### POOL

-Copy an pool to a folder
+Copy a pool to a folder

 ```
 copy(int <pool-id>, int <folder-id>): ResourceInformation
 ```

-Delete an pool
+Delete a pool

 ```